Robin-jetusu/Zokou-MD-english/README.md

   SERVER: "vps",

   // Sticker pack name used by the bot
-  STICKER_PACKNAME: "made with ❤; Zokou-MD",
+  STICKER_PACKNAME: "made with ❤; MICKEY-MD",
 };

 //////////////////////////////////////////////////////////////////////////////////////////////